 - HOW TO GET THERE

 From the Port of Civitavecchia: go to Civitavecchia Train Station and get on the first regional train bound for Rome.
-After 45 minutes get off directly at Trastevere Train Station and from there take the line 8 (VENEZIA) for 6 stops.
-Get off at stop BELLI and continue by foot for approximately 450 meters.
+After 45 minutes, get off directly at Trastevere Train Station and from there take the line 8 (VENEZIA) for 6 stops.
+Get off at BELLI stop and continue on foot for about 450 meters.
 You have arrived at Piazza di Santa Maria in Trastevere.